-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 4.2 How are these insurance companies typically structured and funded?

 Insurance companies in the form of a limited liability company must be structured in accordance with the Law on Limited Liability Companies (40/2007), as amended.
-Some key provisions to be noted with respect to the establishment of a limited liability company are as follows:
+Key provisions to be noted with respect to the establishment of a limited liability company include the following:

-- The company must be established by two or more founders by virtue of a notarial deed of establishment made in the Indonesian language;
+- The company must be established by two or more founders by virtue of a notarial deed of establishment made in the Indonesian language.

-- Each founder of the company must subscribe to a portion of the shares at the time of establishment;
+- Each founder of the company must subscribe to a portion of the shares at the time of establishment.

-- The company obtains its legal entity status on the date of issuance of a decree of the minister of law and human rights validating the legal entity status of the company;
+- The company obtains its legal entity status on the date of issuance of a decree of the minister of law and human rights validating the legal entity status of the company.

 - The minimum issued and paid-up capital must: